-If you see any of these symptoms, contact your vet.
-They will be able to advise you on the best course of action, be it to watch and wait or to schedule an immediate examination.
+Contact your vet if you see any of these symptoms.
+Your veterinarian will be able to advise you on the best course of action, be it to watch and wait or to schedule an immediate examination.

 Unlike some other foods, corn itself is not toxic to dogs as long as they do not have an allergy to it.
 It is the cob that is the primary danger.
 However, that doesn't mean that it's OK to regularly feed your dog corn.